kencarb/i-view-service/README.md

 ...scroll down to The Basics, Build your first Serverless app using AWS Lambda and React.

 ### features:
-- deploys all components via CloudFormation, e.g. `i-view-service/serverless.yml` and `i-view-service/resources/*.yml`
+- deploys all components via Serverless to CloudFormation, e.g. `i-view-service/serverless.yml` and `i-view-service/resources/*.yml`
 - adds additional text field and pick list field to "The Basics" APIs

 ### to do's and caveats: